 - AIR LUBRICATOR: Located on the air inlet line to the air-operated pumps.
 Use SAE 10 lubricating oil.

 - BYPASS VALVE: To automatic hydro-pneumatic pressure switch.
 When pressures higher than the normal 3,000 psi are required, open this valve.
 Keep closed at all other times.

 - AUTOMATIC HYDRO-PNEUMATIC PRESSURE SWITCH: The pressure switch is set at 2,900 psi cut-out when air and electric pumps are used.
 Otherwise set at 3,000 psi for air pumps alone.
 Adjustable spring tension control.

 - AIR SHUT-OFF VALVES: Manually operated — to open or close the air supply to the air-operated hydraulic pumpS.

 - AIR OPERATED HYDRAULIC PUMPS: Normal operating air pressure is 125 psi, (For No, 88550 pumps, maximum air pressure is 200 psi and for No. 88660 pumps maximum air pressure is 125 psi.)

-- SUCTION STRAINER: One for each air operated hydraulic pump suction line.
-Has removable screens. for best performance of BOP control system, it should be cleaned every 30 days.
+- SUCTION STRAINER: One for each air-operated hydraulic pump suction line.
+Has removable screens. for the best performance of the BOP control system, it should be cleaned every 30 days.

-- AUTOMATIC HYDRO-ELECTRIC PRESSURE SWITCH: Pressure switch is set at 3,000 psi cut-out and 250 psi cut-in differential.
+- AUTOMATIC HYDRO-ELECTRIC PRESSURE SWITCH: The pressure switch is set at a 3,000 psi cut-out and 250 psi cut-in differential.
 Adjustable.